qbit/deftly/markdown/2017-06-01-measuring-the-weight-of-an-electron.md

  everything until now was just the tip of the iceberg***

-We remove the call to `update_clang`, because.. well.. we have two copies of it already and the Elctron doc said everything would be fine if we had >= clang 3.4!
+We remove the call to `update_clang`, because.. well.. we have two copies of it already and the Electron doc said everything would be fine if we had >= clang 3.4!

 Re-run..